 What Shoes Should Your Child Wear During the Day?

-The shoes I recommend for a child with clubfoot provide substantial outsoles, firm heel counters, and a straight last.
+The shoes I recommend for a child with clubfoot provide substantial outsoles, firm heel counters, and straight lasts.
 The shoes should help maintain and align your child’s feet in the correct position.

 I always recommend that parents stay away from shoes that have an excessively curved last as this can exaggerate your child’s foot condition.